GL0317/Build-Small-Shell/README.txt

 To compile the program:

-gcc -g -Wall -std=gnu99 smallsh.c -o smallsh
+gcc -g -std=gnu99 smallsh.c -o smallsh

 To run test, p3testscript, (use one of the options below):